hyorkim11/hyorkim11.github.io/_projects/dsg-app.md

 }
 </style>

-# Dick's Sporting Goods Mobile Apps
+# Modernizing eCommerce Apps

-A comprehensive modernization of the DSG mobile experience.
+A comprehensive modernization of the Dick's Sporting Goods and Golf Galaxy mobile shopping experiences.

 <table>
   <tr>